MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Update-MgBetaIdentityGovernancePrivilegedAccess.md

 Must be one of the identifiers recognized by the synchronization engine.
 Supported rule identifiers can be found in the synchronization template returned by the API.
                         \[Metadata \<IMicrosoftGraphStringKeyStringValuePair\[\]\>\]: Additional extension properties.
-Unless instructed explicitly by the support team, metadata values should not be changed.
+Unless instructed explicitly by the support team, metadata values shouldn't be changed.
                         \[Name \<String\>\]: Human-readable name of the synchronization rule.
 Not nullable.
                         \[ObjectMappings \<IMicrosoftGraphObjectMapping\[\]\>\]: Collection of object mappings supported by the rule.